-(1) The shares are scheduled to vest over a four-year period as follows: 25% of the shares underlying the options vest on the one-year anniversary of the vesting commencement date and thereafter 1/48th of the shares vest each month, subject to continued service with us through each relevant vesting date.
+(1) The shares are scheduled to vest over a four-year period as follows: 1/4 th of the shares underlying the options vest on the one-year anniversary of the vesting commencement date and thereafter 1/48th of the total shares vest each month, subject to continued service with us through each relevant vesting date.

-(2) Amount represent cash bonuses earned for the 12-month period from January 1, 2017 to December 31, 2017, and exclude payments made in 2017 for 2016 bonuses.
+(2) Amount represents cash bonuses earned for the 12-month period from January 1, 2017 to December 31, 2017, and exclude payments made in 2017 for 2016 bonuses.